 Data management, documentation and curation

-Data will be managed by the DMAC team (DMAC@wrhi.ac.za) and primary data management will take place on the CSAG/UCT data platform.
+Data will be managed by the DMAC team DMAC@witsphr.co.za

+and primary data management will occur on the CSAG/UCT data platform.
+(Just refer to DMAC team as described elsewhere in doc – check with Lisa)

-The data management practices maintaining the IBM PAIRS will continue.
-Critically, for synergy with the CSAG/UCT platform, there will be sharing of meta-data indexing with CSAG/UCT for data related to NIH HE2AT Center and DS-I Africa.
-IBM PAIRS will not host health data and so data privacy and access restrictions will be limited to data accessed through the CSAG/UCT platform.
+The data management practices that maintain the IBM systems will continue.
+Critically, for synergy with the CSAG/UCT platform, meta-data indexing will be shared with CSAG/UCT for data related to the NIH HE²AT Center and DS-I Africa.
+IBM will not host health data, so data privacy and access restrictions will be limited to data accessed through the CSAG/UCT platform.

-Data upload to the CSAG/UCT platform from partner institutions should follow procedure including proper data cataloging, documentation, associated meta-data files, user access groups and citations.
+Data upload to the CSAG/UCT platform from partner institutions should follow procedures including proper data cataloging, documentation, associated meta-data files, user access groups and citations.
 Potential to consider alternate, secure data sharing platforms such as cloud object storage for larger climate datasets.
-In the case of supplementary projects with external partner institutes (no DTA with HEAT Center, e.g. CHEAQI partner MSU), user access groups need to be defined before data is transferred to CSAG/UCT platform following the above process.
+In the case of supplementary projects with external partner institutes (no DTA with HE²AT Center, e.g. CHEAQI partner MSU), user access groups need to be defined before data is transferred to CSAG/UCT platform following the above process.

-Individual partner institutions will have their own data and computing platforms ranging from central institutional platforms through to personal computing devices.
-Data management within these partner institutions does not fall under this data management plan and we refer to this as secondary data management.
-However, partners will be encouraged to regularly consider what locally managed data should be integrated into the project wide data management platform, and made available to the broader DSI-Africa programme and beyond.
-It is critical that health data be kept in a secure and managed platform, therefore where researchers from the various partner institution wish to run analyses on the health data in the CSAG/UCT platform, they will use the DMAC JupyterHub environment from which they will also be able to access data from the PAIRS system through an SDK.
+Individual partner institutions will have data and computing platforms, ranging from central institutional platforms to personal computing devices.
+Data management within these partner institutions does not fall under this data management plan, and we refer to it as secondary data management.
+However, partners will be encouraged to regularly consider what locally managed data should be integrated into the project-wide data management platform and made available to the broader DSI-Africa program and beyond.
+Health data must be kept in a secure and managed platform; therefore, where researchers from the various partner institutions wish to run analyses on the health data in the CSAG/UCT platform, they will use the DMAC JupyterHub environment.
+(Missing – procedure for data sharing / transfer amongst HE²AT partners – requirements, formats, elements of metadata file)

 Primary data management will involve:

 Homogenization to agreed data archive standards (see above for each class of data)

-Version control of datasets that are regularly updated to ensure prior version remain accessible

-Harmonizing of health related data
+Source data is backed up and remapping/recoding instructions are version controlled Harmonizing of health-related data

-Meta-data indexing within the CSAG/UCT DMP as well as DS-I Africa ODSP
+Meta-data indexing within DS-I Africa ODSP

 Documentation of data on CSAG/UCT GitLab wiki